namoopsoo/aviation-pilot-physiology-hmm/notes/2020-04-05-organzing-thoughts.md

 And for one final optimization, I added multi-processing with `joblib` , to take advantage of all of my available cores.

+The steps get more detailed in [this notebook](https://github.com/namoopsoo/aviation-pilot-physiology-hmm/blob/master/notes/2020-03-07-run-test-set-snapshot6.md).